Sunday, January 7, 2024

 sudo apachectl restart

-Create html file named index.htm on your selected folder and test by opening localhost in your favorite web browser output in my case is as follows
+Create an HTML file named index.html in your selected folder and test by opening "localhost" in your favorite web browser.
+The output in my case is as follows:

-We have successfully configured the apache on Mac.
-Wish you all the success.
+We have successfully configured Apache on Mac.
+Wish you all the success!

-Inbuilt Apache server works perfeclty fine if you do not intend to use php.
-But If you plan to develop using PHP as a server side language you must know that MacOS depricated PHP and stopped supporting it implicitely since MacOS Montery.
-So if you are PHP lover like me you must stop the inbuilt apache
+The in-built Apache server works perfectly fine if you do not intend to use PHP.
+But if you plan to develop using PHP as a server-side language, you must know that macOS deprecated PHP and stopped supporting it implicitly since macOS Monterey.
+So if you are a PHP lover like me, you must stop the in-built Apache.

 Note: